panubo/Dockerfiles/couchdb-proxy-legacy/README.md

+# Note

+This is the "old" version that requires etcd.
+New version here https://github.com/panubo/docker-couchdb-proxy.

 ## CouchDB Proxy

 Simply a Nginx reverse proxy for CouchDB.
 Provides the ability to encrypt communications and use client certificate authentication.